 QLED vs. OLED

-Now we’ll pit the two technologies against each other to see how they stack up in terms of contrast, viewing angle, brightness, and other performance considerations.
+Now we’ll pit the two technologies against one another to see how they stack up in terms of contrast, viewing angle, brightness, and other performance considerations.

 A display’s ability to produce deep, dark blacks is arguably the most important factor in achieving an excellent picture quality.
 Deeper blacks allow for higher contrast and richer colors (among other things) and, thus, a more realistic and dazzling image.
 When it comes to black levels, OLED reigns as the undisputed champion.

 QLED TVs improve on LED display black level performance, but they still rely on backlights shining behind an LCD panel.
 Even with advanced dimming technology, which selectively dims LEDs that don’t need to be on at full blast, QLED TVs still suffer from an effect called “light bleed,” as the backlight spills through on what is supposed to be a black section of the screen.
-This effect is noticeable in scenes with bright stars on a night sky, or in the letterbox bars at the top and bottom of a movie.
-The result is a slight haze or halo around bright objects which blurs lines that should be sharp.
+The result is a slight haze or “halo” around bright objects which blurs lines that should be sharp, noticeable in scenes with bright stars on a night sky, or in the letterbox bars at the top and bottom of a movie.

-These issues have been around since long before the advent of QLED, and they’re inherent to the nature of the panels, but Samsung made a quantum leap in 2018 (get it?), improving black levels and off-angle picture performance to near-OLED levels, thanks to the addition of a new anti-reflective layer in the panels.
-We expect the gap to continue shrinking as QLED tech grows.
+These issues have been around since long before the advent of QLED, and they’re inherent to the nature of the panels, but in 2018 Samsung made a quantum leap (get it?), improving black levels and off-angle picture performance to near-OLED levels via a new anti-reflective layer in the panels.
+We expect the gap to continue shrinking in 2019 as QLED tech grows.